 Here’s a new and improved Shepherd’s Pie Recipe post for the Recipe Exchange!
-If you’ve bben reading for very long, you know we love all things Irish and enjoy the culture year round, but especially like to celebrate Ireland in March.
+If you’ve been reading for very long, you know we love all things Irish and enjoy the culture year round, but especially like to celebrate Ireland in March.
 So I made Shepherd’s Pie and Brown Soda Bread last night and took some new and improved photos!
-I usually make White Soda Bread, but I’ll be making brown more often now that I think I’ve figured out a little trick for us Americans.
+I usually make White Soda Bread, but I’ll be making brown more often now that I think I’ve figured out a little trick for the flour for us Americans.

 I ALWAYS make it the same way, the way we made it when I lived in Ireland, where I first ate it, until the last few times when I shook it up a bit.
 But the whole idea of this dish is that you (the shepherds) use whatever you have on hand and throw it all in together.
 The original would have had, and still does sometimes, lamb instead of the ground beef or “mince” that I use.

 This meal always takes me back to my days of living in Ireland and all of those great memories!